Is secondhand stress real?

 Take a moment to pause, whether that’s doing some deep breathing exercises or stepping out of the room for a break.
 “One of the things that happens with stress is you get caught up in habitual ways you react to the person or the situation.
 And if you pause and step back, you might be able to go down a different road,” says Dr. Normand.
 “Your response to it makes the difference on how stressful the situation is for you.”

-After you’ve interacted, practice self-care.
+After you’ve interacted, practice self-care and a form of stress relief that works for you.
 “Give yourself some nurturing and some comfort,” says Dr. Normand.
 “Take care of yourself in whatever way you can, so that you’re not sitting in the aftermath of that stressful situation.”

 Go over whatever situation you’ve just gone through to learn from it.
 But don’t simply rehash the experience.
 “Repeating it over and over again is just a kind of rumination which isn’t going to be helpful,” says Dr. Normand.
 “Going back to it to think about what you can do differently the next time, that’s different than just ruminating.
 That could be helpful.”